crane-strategy/BEPI/README.md

 # STARCQIS
 The STARCQIS ("star-kiss") model represents the guiding principles for modernizing U.S. election policy.

+How will the STARCQIS model solve the problem:

+By promoting consensus on the guiding principles needed to modernize local, state, and U.S. election policy.

+Why is it needed?

+U.S. Election policy needs modernization to address the "2020 U.S. Election Problem."

+Consensus at local, state, and national levels will be needed to change policies.

 What is/are the problem(s) the STARCQIS model seeks to address:

 Lack of consistency in County election policies/procedures and State constitutions was used to dispute local and national elections.